otammato/mongo_/README.md

 <br>

 ### 3. Test the app

-Check with your web-browser the connection to your app.
-Paste in the browser field the terraform output - the DNS address or a public ip of the created EC2 instance.
+Verify your app's connection using your web browser.
+Enter the Terraform output, either the DNS address or the public IP of the created EC2 instance, in the browser's address bar.

 <br><br>
 <p align="center" >
   <img src="images/Screenshot 2023-01-31 at 19.23.50.png" width="700px"/>